jorgemira/wikivoyage2kml/README.md

       -z, --kmz             Save output to KMZ format -a, --add             Add missing locations
       -l LANGUAGE, --language LANGUAGE
-                            Language of the Wikivoyage article
+                            Language code of the Wikivoyage article, defaults to 'en'
 ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would
+like to change.

 Please make sure to update tests as appropriate.